MikeDigitize/lazy/README.md

 # LazyLoad, LazyScroll and LazyProximity

-Image loading, event driven classes that support lazy load aka deferral of image loading. `LazyLoad` is the base class that provides the event driven loading functionality, `LazyScroll` is an extension that triggers lazy loading on the scroll event as items appear in the viewport and `LazyProximity` is an extension that lazy loads items when the cursor is over them or they receive a touch event on cursor-less devices.
+Image loading, event driven classes that support lazy load aka deferral of image loading.
+The classes support the loading of image elements, picture elements and elements with CSS background images.

+`LazyLoad` is the base class that provides the event driven loading functionality, `LazyScroll` is a `scroll` event based extension that loads items as they appear in the viewport and `LazyProximity` is an extension that defines trigger elements which, when the cursor is over them or they receive a touch event (on cursor-less devices), triggers the lazy load of specified target elements.

 ## Browser support